Preventing elder abuse

 Elder abuse is a crime in South Africa.
 The Department of Social Development works closely with NGOs to prevent elder abuse.
 If you suspect elder abuse, you can contact your nearest Social Development office.

-There are non-governmental organisations that deal with the abuse of the elderly and whose mandate includes awareness campaigns and initiatives.
+There are non-governmental organisations that deal with the abuse of the elderly and whose mandate includes social work intervention services, counselling, awareness campaigns and initiatives.
 You can contact:

 You can report human rights violations to: